The healthy, skinny condiment recipe for all your main dishes is Cucumber Raita.

 - Garnish with greens, like cilantro, mint, or dill.

-- Chopped chili peppers, ground black pepper, and red chili powder are the some gives a pleasant appetitive look.
-Additionally, these give heat to cucumber raita.
+- Chopped chili peppers, ground black pepper, and red chili powder give a pleasant appetitive look.
+Additionally, these provide heat to cucumber raita.

-- The Indian spice mixes act as flavor boosters for this simple spiced yogurt dip.
-Try sprinkling anyone of the following, garam masala, madras curry powder, or ground cumin.
-Each of these addition gives a whole new dimension in the flavor and in the taste.
+- The Indian spice mixes are flavor boosters for this simple spiced yogurt dip.
+Try sprinkling any of the following: garam masala, madras curry powder, or ground cumin.
+Each of these additions gives a whole new dimension to the flavor and the taste.

 How to make cucumber raita

 Yogurt.
 Plain, unsweetened yogurt is the must for making this recipe.
 The fresh curd/yogurt is the best for making these recipes.
 The curd should not sour and the thick consistency curd yields creamy raitha every time we make.
 You may refer this How to make homemade Yogurt recipe for making the best homemade yogurt every time you make.